mihirchronicles/mihirchronicles.github.io/content/bookshelf/richer-wiser-happier.md

     - **Mason Hawkins**
     - **Bill Ackman**
     - **Jeff Vinik**
         - The best fund manager of his generation at Fidelity.
-He was so successful because he used the same consistent approach to investing throughout his career-individual companies with good earnings outlooks at reasonable valuations.
+He was so successful because he used the same consistent approach to investing throughout his career – individual companies with good earnings outlooks at reasonable valuations.
         - The more companies you can analyse, the more cashflow statements you can go through, the more good ideas you're going to find and the better the performance is going to be.
 There's no substitute for hard work.
-        - Work hard-harder than everyone-read more cashflow statements, more annual reports-knowledge compounds over time.
+        - Work hard – harder than everyone – read more cashflow statements, more annual reports – knowledge compounds over time.
     - **Mario Gabelli**
     - **Laura Geritz**
         - You don’t need to be watching the news to find out what’s changing in the world every ten minutes.
 It is more valuable to travel, read, think deeply about what the world will be like in 10 years.
 This gives you a huge edge over investors just watching markets go up and down.